aavargasp/Word-App/README.md

  # App created for Front End Interview

+## Part 1 - Required if applying to Full Stack or Front End positions

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).